 I’m sure your ex-colleagues really loved you.

-And another who seems to constantly paste pictures of himself drinking beer in a beer garden with all his mates.
+And another who seems to constantly paste pictures of himself drinking beer with all his mates.
+All 3 of them.
 Yeh, like we’re going to really believe someone who spends most of his time at the pub.

 And not being ageist, but urgh, the ones who look like they just graduated last year?
 And suddenly they can tell you how to run your whole life and business.